snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-timestamps/index.md

         and a.{{ session_timestamp }} >= b.start_tstamp -- deal with late loading events
 ```

 Another parameter related to late arriving data in general is the `snowplow__lookback_window_hours`, which is an additional lookback window beyond the end of the last run.
 E.g.: If the newest processed data is from 5 days ago the package will start looking for new events from 5 days - 6hours ago.
-In most cases of late arriving data, this is not necessary to reset this as the downtime might effect all your new events, but if it was only a subset of events and the package was processed once or more times during that downtime period there might be rare cases where this needs to be reset as a one-off, to reprocess a larger period to include sessions that were completely missed or events that were missed from sessions during this time.
-The reason why this might be more rare than you would assume is that there can be longer running sessions that produce new events so that the reprocessing window will be large enough for multiple subsequent data model runs to reprocess those missed events.
+In most cases of late arriving data, this is not necessary to reset as either the new event will arrive when it arrives and the package will process it as normal new event, just later, or if the late arriving event is due to a late loaded event (bigger gap between collector and load_tstamp due to some infrastructure issues for instance) even if the data model has been processed already during the time the late arriving data is not in the warehouse, there can be longer running sessions that produce new events in subsequent runs so that the reprocessing window will usually be large enough to reprocess those missed events.
+For more details on this they can check out the: https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-incremental-logic/

+In the rare event when this needs to be reset as a one-off still, you can just change this variable to reprocess and backfill a larger period to include sessions that were completely missed or events that were missed from sessions during this time.

 | stage 1             | miliseconds | stage 2          | miliseconds | stage 3          | days | stage 4     |
 |---------------------|-------------|------------------|-------------|------------------|------|-------------|